-Chinese New Year is celebrated on January 28th.
+Chinese New Year is celebrated this year on February 5th.
 It’s the most important of the traditional Chinese holidays.
 In China, it is also known as the Spring Festival, the literal translation of the modern Chinese name.
 Chinese New Year is observed as a public holiday in a number of countries and territories where a sizable Chinese population resides.

 Chinese New Year celebrations traditionally run from Chinese New Year’s Day itself, the first day of the first month of the Chinese calendar, to the Lantern Festival on the 15th day of the first month, making the festival the longest in the Chinese calendar.